A Beginner's Guide to Growing Tomatoes

 Medium to large, sweet-tasting fruit with an excellent tomato flavour, these are perfect for cooking and using in preserves.
 Being an heirloom variety, the Grosse Lisse seeds are true to their parent plant and can be collected year after year.

-Now that you have chosen what tomatoes you are going to grow, you will need to give them the right care to help them flourish.
+Now that you have chosen which tomatoes you are going to grow, you will need to give them the right care to help them flourish.

 Here are some basic tips on how to plant and look after tomatoes: